wp-plugins/wp-app-studio/readme.txt

 Fixed minor bugs related to entity layout and capabilities.

 == Changelog ==
+= 4.4.0 (05/16/2015) =
+* NEW Globals menu; for plugin level attributes which can be used in all views, can be set by users in the plugin settings page.
+* NEW CDN based CSS and JS file support for view and widget layouts; user favorite CSS and JS plugin or framework.
+All files are downloaded and enqueued locally and specific to the view linked.
+* NEW Added support for attribute based sorting in view and widget filters
+* NEW Added **Visible in the Admin List** option in the attributes which can be used to not to display some attributes in the admin entity lists.
+It is useful for entities with the significant number of attributes which may clutter the limited space.
+* NEW Added hierarchical display option in views; when checked the entity parent-child relationships are displayed in the format you specify in the layout.
+It is very useful for sitemap like displays.
+* NEW Added full conditional logic support for attributes, taxonomies, and relationships to show or hide the whole input based on the user input.
+Can be used in the submit forms and admin entity editor.
+Can apply to ALL or ANY of the conditions specified.
+* NEW Plugin level image file support specified in the settings menu.
+Use IMGDIR/filename format to point to the image file in your view layouts.
+The files are download locally to the img directory.
+We only support HTTPS protocol at this time.
+* NEW Added the following tag functions which can be used in the view layouts:
+- Date format - formats the date attributes
+- Human time diff - displays the date attribute in a human readable format
+- Control-if - apply if and else logic to the attributes
+* Fixed misc. bugs in the WPAS plugin and made cosmetic improvements.
 = 4.3.2 (03/11/2015) =
 * NEW User field mapping to entity attributes.
 See the user mapping screenshot.
 * Fixed Lastest Comment feature which allows to display the name of the user who made the latest comment on an entity and filter based on the latest comment user.